 For the first two years, the school was called Trinity School of Durham, and it served students in pre-kindergarten through 12th grade.
 In 1993, the name was changed to Triangle Day School.
 In addition, the population narrowed to Kindergarten through 8th grade.

 The school site, located on Neal Road and within walking distance to Bennett Memorial, began as a converted John Deere tractor facility.
 The school has seen numerous capital improvements over the past 23 years, including additions to the main academic building (now more than 16,000 square feet), construction of a second academic building containing a science lab and art studio, and construction of a gymnasium in 2002.
-Most recently, in 2008, the school acquired more than ten acres of land across the street, which was subsequently developed into baseball and soccer fields.
+In 2008, the school acquired more than ten acres of land across the street, which was subsequently developed into baseball and soccer fields.
+Most recently the school constructed the Hardin Academic Center, a 12,000 SF academic building.

 Today, Triangle Day School remains connected to its proud history and focused on the future.
 The school continues to enroll students of the highest caliber, both academically and personally, and to attract students of different religious, racial, ethnic and socioeconomic backgrounds.
 In keeping with its mission, the school fosters the pursuit of knowledge, integrity, and responsibility through student participation in a variety of academic and co-curricular activities.
 Children graduate from TDS armed with intellectual curiosity, 21st century skills, and healthy self-confidence that all prepare them well for high school and beyond.